AmaniGudali95/farmbeats_Agentic_AI/README.md

 Smallholder farmers — who earn less than $2 a day and feed the majority of the world — cannot access data-driven agriculture tools.
 Existing solutions require expensive sensors, reliable internet, and technical expertise they don't have.

-This system demonstrates how AI can bridge that gap: a farmer types a question in plain English and gets a specific, research-grounded recommendation based on their actual field conditions.
+This system demonstrates how AI can bridge that gap: a farmer types a question in plain English and gets a specific, research-grounded recommendation based on their actual field conditions and real local weather.

 ```
 Farmer asks: "Should I irrigate my corn today?"